sncf-connect-tech/vboard/CONTRIBUTING.md

 Overall, don't hesitate to get in touch with us throught this project [issues](https://github.com/voyages-sncf-technologies/vboard/issues) for any request, even for simple questions.

+We use [HitHub projects](https://github.com/voyages-sncf-technologies/vboard/projects/1) as a simple workflow to triage the issues.

 # Suggesting new features

 First off, make sure it hasn't been suggested before by making a quick [issues search](https://github.com/voyages-sncf-technologies/vboard/issues).